-- Dividends and other profit shares
+- · Dividends and other profit shares

 - Royalties

 - Interest

 - Rents payable on both movable and immovable property

+- Services provided in Serbia

 - Income from entertainment or sporting events where not subject to personal income tax and

 - Capital gains

-Applicable tax treaties (see Appendix 1) may provide for lower rates of withholding.
+Applicable tax treaties (see Appendix 1) may provide for lower rates of withholding, or in the case of services, may provide for no withholding tax.

-With the exception of dividends, the withholding rate is increased to 25% where the payment is made to a resident of a 'low-tax jurisdiction'.
+With the exception of dividends, the withholding rate is increased to 25% where the payment is made to a resident of a low-tax jurisdiction.